ghua-ac/ENF-WHU-Dataset/README.md

 	2. naive-LRT: MF-like with the unknown IFs replaced by nominal value.
 - TF domain detector: ENF assumed unknown and random.
 	- Test statistic is the sample variance of the strongest time-frequency line (e.g., STFT + peak)
-	- Exploiting slow-varying nature of ENF, thus test statistic is large under H0 and small undder H1.
+	- Exploiting slow-varying nature of ENF, thus test statistic is large under H0 and small under H1.

 ### ENF Enhancement